UNdot33K/ScriptKiddie_AV/README.md

 ** Using Python i tried to create my own file hash utility, but i had issues accessing every file due to windows system restrictions.
-This is something you could help if you have the right knowledge, but also any proposal for new features or any improvements for the code you might send, is appreciated!
+This is something you could help if you have the right knowledge, but also any proposal for new features or any improvements to the code you might send, is appreciated!